ArcovanBreda/CEConvDL2/blogpost.md

 \end{align}
 \tag{3}$$

-Using the substitution $h \rightarrow uh$ and the notation defining the left regular representation, whereby the group is acting on the transitive input space of the function $f: X \rightarrow Y$:
+We define the left regular representation, whereby the group is acting on the transitive input space of the function $f: X \rightarrow Y$:

 $$\begin{align}
 \[ L_g f \](x) = \[ f \circ g^{-1} \](x) = f(g^{-1}x)
 \end{align}
 \tag{4}$$

-The equivariance of the correlation can be derived such that a translation followed by a correlation is equivalent to a correlation followed by a translation:
+Using this representation and the substitution $h \rightarrow uh$, the equivariance of the correlation can be derived such that a translation followed by a correlation is equivalent to a correlation followed by a translation:

 $$\begin{align}
 \[\[L_uf\] \star \psi\](g) &= \sum_{h \in G}\sum_k f_k(u^{-1}h)\psi(g^{-1}h)\\